 The luxury of devoting one or two weeks to a single argument provides an opportunity to examine in a systematic fashion how some of the masters of the craft went about trying to persuade the doubters of their day.
 We compare the different types of arguments employed: from consequences, from commitment, from coherence, from distrust, from experience, from institutional design, from necessity, from nature, from identity, etc. We study the art of making concessions, choosing illustrations, delimiting contentions, ordering one's arguments, rationing rhetoric, and not overreaching.
 In part, this is a course in the skills of argumentation.

 In lieu of a traditional examination, students are required to write a closely reasoned ten-page critique (not a research paper) comparing two of the classic essays or opinions, due during the twelfth week of the semester.
-In addition, to demonstrate basic familiarity with each of the authors studied, students have the choice either to take a one-hour multiple-choice exam during the regularly scheduled examination period or to write a one-page on each major thinker in the course, due immediately after the class sessions devoted to the particular thinker, identifying what the student considers the classic essay's best idea, weakest claim, or largest gap.
+In addition, to demonstrate basic familiarity with each of the authors studied, students have the choice either to take a one-hour multiple-choice exam during the regularly scheduled examination period or to write a one-page paper on each major thinker in the course, due immediately after the class sessions devoted to the particular thinker, identifying what the student considers the classic essay's best idea, weakest claim, or largest gap.